The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Opportunity for Agents

-Rural Medicare agents will have the possibility of more emergency hospital care in their areas after January 1, 2027, to meet their clients’ emergency needs.
+Rural Medicare agents will have access to more emergency hospital care in their areas after January 1, 2027, to better meet their clients’ emergency needs.

 Nursing Home Staffing Final Rule (effective upon enactment)